 Although sometimes dictated by planning consent or permitted development rules, the type of extension you choose will depend on the style of house you are working with.
 With terrace houses, a side return extension could be all you need to transform a warren-like layout, while semi-detached houses lend themselves to wrap-around additions on their larger plots.

-A common mistake to make when designing an extension is to forget about how the rest of the house a will sit alongside the new space.
+A common extension mistake to avoid is to forget about how the rest of the house a will sit alongside the new space.
 Consider carefully how to integrate new extensions with existing spaces in the initial planning stage.

-Creating a natural flow from the original house into the new extension will help make it more successful.
-This may mean:
+Creating a natural flow from the original house into the new extension will help make the project more successful.
+This may mean including house extension ideas like:

 - having a wider than usual doorway into the new room